xwiki/xwiki-dev-tools/README.txt

 Make sure to import the project as existing Eclipse project and not as Maven project otherwise M2Eclipse will try to rebuild the configuration and could break some things.

-There is still some things to do once the project is imported into Eclipse workspace.
+There is still some things to do once the project is imported into Eclipse workspace:
+- create a XWIKIPLATFORM shared resource which is targeting xwiki-platform git repository you cloned

 == Set configuration ==